Degree Progress Planning

 - Do not repeat courses.
 Avoid overloading, only to drop classes late in the semester.
 This wastes time and money.
 Repeating courses to meet requirements or raise your GPA slows you down.
-Keeping current in all your assignments and readings and attending to discussions will help you stay off academic probation and on progress.
+Keeping current in all your assignments and readings and attending to discussions will help you stay off academic notice and on progress.

 - Make early and full use of the academic advising and career development resources available to you, including the iSchool MLIS a customizable workbook for planning your courses and your own career checkpoints.

 - Seek help immediately if you are having problems.